-In DARK SOVEREIGN, the character, Truth, introduces herself to her audience.
-She encounters difficulty because the audience has met Truth’s identical twin, Rumour, and cannot tell the women apart.
-So, Truth or Rumour?
+In Dark Sovereign, Truth introduces herself to her audience.
+She finds it difficult.
+Truth’s audience has already met her identical twin sister, Rumour.
+People cannot tell the women apart.
+So, are they listening to Truth, or to Rumour?
 The audience must decide.

 and though their storm abated by little bits,

 Rising: But stay, you are uncertain of me!

 You wrong me, mortals, every way.
 Bear me good mind:

 I am a spirit, whole, in most men’s heart.